Cog-Creators/Red-Dashboard/documents/Privacy Policy.md

 ### Information you provide using the website/service:
 1. Red Discord Bot - Dashboard theme, such as in what way you would like the UI to look to you.
 2. Preferred Language Locale, or what language you would like the information to be presented to you.
-3. Your IP addressed (in situations described below)
+3. Your IP addressed (in situations described below).

 ### Information from third-party services:
 1. Your unique Discord ID.
 2. Your Discord Profile Picture.
-3. Your Discord Username
+3. Your Discord Username.
-4. Your Discord Servers that you share with the bot
+4. Your Discord Servers that you share with the bot.

 ## 2. How this information is collected
 We collect information to provide a better experience for you as a user, and as a better authenticated process for other users.